MYOB Bank Reconciliation Training Course

 - reconcile your cheque account to your bank statement

 Bank Reconciliation – International credit card payments

 Often the services in overseas countries is cheaper or better or there simply isn’t an available comparative product in Australia so we pay for overseas services.
 When we do we don’t pay GST and we incur credit card charges.
-We’ll show you how to manage those from a journal entry point of view, GST and tax coding and reconciling.
+We’ll show you how to

 Handling Basic Payroll Transactions